 Ruin bars in Budapest have taken the world by a storm.
 Hungarians are the first to have introduced ruin bars to the world, and they were a hit instantly.

 Dilapidated rooms modified with second-hand furniture is all what ruin bars are about.
 Cheap drinks and laid-back atmosphere are a highlight.
 Most of these ruin bars also have a courtyard outside with open-air seating.

 Nightlife in Budapest versus Berlin is contrasting, but both have their own charm.
 Berliners are high on energy and would party hard all night long.
 The city is host to numerous night clubs and bars with some great music.

 Parties in Berlin go on until the wee hours of the morning.
-There are special night buses on the routes of popular nightclubs that help party-goes get back to their homes safely.
+There are special night buses on the routes of popular nightclubs that help party-goers get back to their homes safely.
 One night in Berlin dancing till you drop would be an experience to remember.